 Visitors come to Currimundi Lake to kayak, watch birds, take long bushwalks and study nature.
 At the entry of the conservation park, you will spot a kayak launching platform.

-Take a walk through the park on one of the many fire management trails which provides access for walkers through this small reserve.
+Take a walk through the park on one of the many fire management trails that provide walkers access through this small reserve.
 Popular walks include:

 Beach Access Track: 2km (return), allow 1 hour, you will follow Heath Circuit before branching off into the forest where you will have scenic views south to Caloundra and south-east to Moreton Island.

-Picnic facilities are not provided in the park, however, you can find picnic tables, BBQ’s and toilets in the nearby Crummunda Park.
+Picnic facilities are not provided in the park; however, you can find picnic tables, BBQs, and toilets near Crummunda Park.